Healthy Strides Foundation

 Victoria joined the team in 2019 as a volunteer, 2021 as an Allied Health Assistant and in 2022 has joined us as a Physiotherapist - having recently graduated in 2021 from the School of Allied Health at Curtin University, Perth WA.

-Not just an avid volleyball trainer, Victoria has also swum the Rottnest Island swim raising money for research on behalf of Healthy Strides, loves Christmas music/songs all year 'round - and in 2021 was on the Curtin University Vice Chancellors list!
+Not just an avid volleyball trainer, Victoria has also swum the Rottnest Island swim raising money for research on behalf of Healthy Strides and loves Christmas music/songs all year 'round!

 Cookie Policy